Federated Transfer Learning with Differential Privacy: Extensions

-\begin{remark} Assumption \ref{asp: x} is a common assumption in high-dimensional linear regression literature with a random design, where the minimum eigenvalue of $\bSigma^{(k)}$ needs to be bounded away from zero to ensure a non-degenerated behaviour of the estimator, and the maximum eigenvalue of $\bSigma^{(k)}$ needs to be bounded above to ensure the geometric convergence rate of gradient descent.
-Similar conditions can be found in \cite{jain2014iterative}, \cite{loh2015regularized} and \cite{wainwright2019high} without privacy constraints, in \cite{cai2019cost} and \cite{varshney2022nearly} with privacy constraints.
+\begin{remark} Assumption \ref{asp: x} is a common assumption in high-dimensional linear regression literature with a random design, where the minimum eigenvalue of $\bSigma^{(k)}$ is bounded away from zero to ensure a non-degenerated behaviour of the estimator, and the maximum eigenvalue of $\bSigma^{(k)}$ is bounded above to ensure the geometric convergence rate of gradient descent.
+Similar conditions can be found in \cite{jain2014iterative}, \cite{loh2015regularized}, and \cite{wainwright2019high} without privacy constraints, in \cite{cai2019cost} with privacy constraints.

-Assumption \ref{asp: beta} is a technical assumption to ensure the detection step \eqref{algorithm:DPregression_high_dim_detection} succeeds.
-Unlike the low-dimensional case, additional sparsity of regression coefficients is needed for the single-source algorithm (Algorithm \ref{algorithm:DPregression_high_dim_single_source}) to deliver an accurate estimation for the target and each source, which is necessary for the detection step.
-The target coefficient $\beta$ is assumed to be $\ell_0$-sparse, and the source coefficients in $\mA$ can be approximated by $\beta$ in the sense that $\bbetak{k}-\beta$ satisfies $\twonorm{\bbetak{k}-\beta} \leq h$, and $\onenorm{\bbetak{k}-\beta} \lesssim \sqrt{s}\twonorm{\bbetak{k}-\beta}$.
-Assumption \ref{asp: beta}.(\rom{2}) guarantees that coefficients of sources in $\mA^c$ can also be approximated by another $\ell_0$-sparse vector (which could be far away from $\beta$) in the same sense.
-Assumption \ref{asp: beta}.(\rom{3}) is similar to the condition in Theorem \ref{thm:lowd-regression-transfer} in the low-dimensional case, which is imposed to guarantee a sufficiently large gap between sources inside and outside $\mA$.
-Conditions similar to Assumption \ref{asp: beta} have been used in other high-dimensional transfer learning literature, see \cite{jun2022transfer} and \cite{tian2022transfer}.
+Assumption \ref{asp: beta} consists of a set of technical assumptions.
+Unlike the low-dimensional case, \Cref{asp: beta}.(\rom{1}) is needed for the single-source algorithm (Algorithm \ref{algorithm:DPregression_high_dim_single_source}) to deliver an accurate estimation for the source data sets, which are not assumed to be generated from a sparse model.
+Recall that the target coefficient $\beta$ is assumed to be $\ell_0$-sparse, and, under \Cref{asp: beta}.(\rom{1}), the source coefficients in $\mA$ can be approximated by $\beta$ in the sense that $\twonorm{\bbetak{k}-\beta} \leq h$ and $\onenorm{\bbetak{k}-\beta} \lesssim \sqrt{s}\twonorm{\bbetak{k}-\beta}$.
+Assumption \ref{asp: beta}.(\rom{2}) guarantees that coefficients of sources in $\mA^c$ can be approximated by another $\ell_0$-sparse vector (which could be far away from $\beta$) in the same sense.
+Assumption \ref{asp: beta}.(\rom{3}) is similar to the condition in Theorem~\ref{thm:lowd-regression-transfer} in the low-dimensional case, imposed to guarantee a sufficiently large gap between sources inside and outside $\mA$.
+Together, these assumptions ensure that the detection step~\eqref{algorithm:DPregression_high_dim_detection} succeeds.
+Conditions similar to Assumption \ref{asp: beta} have been used in other high-dimensional transfer learning literature; see \cite{jun2022transfer} and \cite{tian2022transfer}. \end{remark}

-Assumption \ref{asp: sample size} is needed for the detection step \eqref{algorithm:DPregression_high_dim_detection}, which is satisfied when $n_k = \widetilde{\Omega}(n_0)$, i.e.~the source sample sizes are larger in order than the target sample size up to some logarithmic factors. \end{remark}

-With these assumptions, we have the following upper bound on the estimation error of $\bbetak{0}$ with FDP guarantees.
+With these assumptions, we have the following upper bound on the estimation error.